KCCG/shell-genomics/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-No one can possibly learn all of these arguments, that's what the manual page is for.
+You don't need to learn all of these arguments, that's what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.
+You'll find yourself gradually learning the more common commands with time.

+On the other hand, it **is** possible to systematically learn all of the options of a command if you decide that would be helpful.
+Tools such as [Anki](https://apps.ankiweb.net/) are a great way to do this.

 Let's go into the `untrimmed_fastq` directory and see what is in there.